leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

-Freeman illustrates elitism as nepotism: that people with external friendships to each other will have communication networks, consulting each other in decisions, often sharing in the same values and orientations not even by conspiracy, those involved with these networks will have more power than those who don't.
+Freeman illustrates elitism as nepotism: that people with external friendships to each other will have communication networks, consulting each other in decisions, often sharing in the same values and orientations not even by
+conspiracy: those involved with these networks will have more power than those who don't.
 Sometimes two or more of such "networks" or "friend groups" will compete for power within the group.
 Informal communication networks are invitably exclusive and elitist.
 A comparison is drawn that informal systems of